JorgeCupi/LINQ_AzureFunctions/README.md

 This command will result into a new CS file containing your new classes that have mapped your entire database.

 > TIP.
-You don't need to map ALL your database if you only want to query a couple of tables as long as such tables are not related to other tables that will not be mapped.
+You do not need to map ALL your database if you only want to query a couple of tables as long as such tables are not related to other tables that will not be mapped.

 #### Uploading a file to your Function App ####
 Now that we have our CS file with our mapped tables into classes we need to upload said file to our Azure Function App.
 This is easier done than said: